 A ranked build-next list — the other four agents prioritized by impact for your specific setup.

-A completed CS audit — a clear map of where agentic workflows can move the needle in your operation.
+A completed CS audit — a clear map of where agents can move the needle in your operation.

 Private cohort Slack — access during the sprint and 48 hours after for questions and follow-up.